 Mark tells us that Jesus had great affection for this young man, despite his unwillingness to follow.
 So why did Jesus let him go?
 Why didn’t he make things a bit easier for him?
 Jesus did not require others to sell all their belongings in order to follow him.
 Commenting on this incident to his disciples, Jesus said, “How difficult it will be for those who have wealth to enter the kingdom of God!”
 (Mk 10:23).

 What would happen in this same context today?
 If an evangelist were to sense that a person’s wealth might be a hindrance to the gospel, he might very likely lower the bar just enough to let him in.
 In fact, many evangelists would go even farther and promise the young man that a life of service to Christ might mean even greater riches.
 This is what is known as the prosperity gospel.

 There is a very popular book in Christian bookstores called “The Shack.”
 The main character encounters God as a black woman.
 This man had issues with his father, so the author of the book presents God as someone more soft and compassionate, someone that will be easier for him to accept – a black woman with a big heart.

 It seems that many folks today simply cannot trust the Holy Spirit to do the work of conversion through the word of God without a little assist from the evangelist.
 We need to soften the message to make it less offensive and more palatable.
 But the core of the gospel message is that sinners need to be reconciled to God by repenting of their sins.
 Paul says this message is “a stumbling block to Jews and folly to Gentiles” (1 Cor 1:23).
-Who wants to acknowledge the fact that their transgressions are so offensive to a Holy God that it required the death of his Son to save us?
+Who wants to acknowledge the fact that his transgressions are so offensive to a Holy God that it required the death of his Son to save him?
 Today that same gospel is no less offensive than it was 2000 years ago.
 We should expect people to have difficulty accepting it.

 The Call For Total Commitment